CyrusCrystos/Time_Stamp_Project/stamply/Oracle_JDK-24/legal/java.base/cldr.md

 Waiver of Damages
 In no event shall Unicode, Inc. or its licensors be liable for any special, incidental, indirect or consequential damages of any kind, or any damages whatsoever, whether or not Unicode, Inc. was advised of the possibility of the damage, including, without limitation, those resulting from the following: loss of use, data or profits, in connection with the use, modification or distribution of this information or its derivatives.
 Trademarks & Logos
-The Unicode Word Mark and the Unicode Logo are trademarks of Unicode, Inc. “The Unicode Consortium” and “Unicode, Inc.” are trade names of Unicode, Inc. Use of the information and materials found on this website indicates your acknowledgement of Unicode, Inc.’s exclusive worldwide rights in the Unicode Word Mark, the Unicode Logo, and the Unicode trade names.
+The Unicode Word Mark and the Unicode Logo are trademarks of Unicode, Inc. "The Unicode Consortium" and "Unicode, Inc." are trade names of Unicode, Inc. Use of the information and materials found on this website indicates your acknowledgement of Unicode, Inc.'s exclusive worldwide rights in the Unicode Word Mark, the Unicode Logo, and the Unicode trade names.
-The Unicode Consortium Name and Trademark Usage Policy (“Trademark Policy”) are incorporated herein by reference and you agree to abide by the provisions of the Trademark Policy, which may be changed from time to time in the sole discretion of Unicode, Inc.
+The Unicode Consortium Name and Trademark Usage Policy ("Trademark Policy") are incorporated herein by reference and you agree to abide by the provisions of the Trademark Policy, which may be changed from time to time in the sole discretion of Unicode, Inc.
 All third party trademarks referenced herein are the property of their respective owners.
 Miscellaneous
 Jurisdiction and Venue.
 This website is operated from a location in the State of California, United States of America.
 Unicode, Inc. makes no representation that the materials are appropriate for use in other locations.
 If you access this website from other locations, you are responsible for compliance with local laws.
 This Agreement, all use of this website and any claims and damages resulting from use of this website are governed solely by the laws of the State of California without regard to any principles which would apply the laws of a different jurisdiction.
 The user agrees that any disputes regarding this website shall be resolved solely in the courts located in Santa Clara County, California.
 The user agrees said courts have personal jurisdiction and agree to waive any right to transfer the dispute to any other forum.
 Modification by Unicode, Inc. Unicode, Inc. shall have the right to modify this Agreement at any time by posting it to this website.
-The user may not assign any part of this Agreement without Unicode, Inc.’s prior written consent.
+The user may not assign any part of this Agreement without Unicode, Inc.'s prior written consent.
 Taxes.
-The user agrees to pay any taxes arising from access to this website or use of the information herein, except for those based on Unicode’s net income.
+The user agrees to pay any taxes arising from access to this website or use of the information herein, except for those based on Unicode's net income.
 Severability.
 If any provision of this Agreement is declared invalid or unenforceable, the remaining provisions of this Agreement shall remain in effect.
 Entire Agreement.
 This Agreement constitutes the entire agreement between the parties.